GeoHistoricalData/geohistorical_objects/README.md

-# Geohistorical object#
+# Geohistorical objects #

-This postgres extension proposes tools to deal with geohistorical object within postgres.
+This PostgreSQL extension proposes tools to deal with geohistorical objects within postgres.

-Geohistorical object are geographic object (geometry) along with historical object (historical name, link to historical source, date).
+Geohistorical objects are geographic object (geometry) along with historical object (historical name, link to historical source, date).

-Using this extension is a simple, clean, efficient and futur proof way to deal with geohistorical objects in database.
+Using this extension is a simple, clean, efficient and future proof way to deal with geohistorical objects in database.

 ## Features
 @TODO : add illustration
-This extension use postgres inheritance mechanism to simplify your life.
+This extension uses postgres inheritance mechanism to simplify your life.

-When you need to store geohistorical object, simply create a table that inherits `geohistorical_object.geohistorical_object`, and register this new table with the function `enable_disable_geohistorical_object(your table name)`.
+When you need to store geohistorical objects, simply create a table that inherits `geohistorical_object.geohistorical_object`, and register this new table with the function `enable_disable_geohistorical_object(your table name)`.

 ## Dependencies ##
+First, you obviously need [PostgreSQL](https://www.postgresql.org/) installed.
+For now, we only tested with versions 9.5 and 9.6.
 [PostgreSQL](https://www.postgresql.org/) extensions required:
  - [Postgis](http://postgis.net/)
  - [pgsfti](https://github.com/OnroerendErfgoed/pgSFTI) (postgres extension to deal with fuzzy date)